haugene/docker-transmission-openvpn/README.md

 ```
 -e "OPENVPN_CONFIG=ipvanish-AT-Vienna-vie-c02 ipvanish-FR-Paris-par-a01 ipvanish-DE-Frankfurt-fra-a01"
 ```
+If you provide a list and the selected server goes down, after the value of ping-timeout the container will be restarted and a server will be randomly chosen, note that the faulty server can be chosen again, if this should occur, the container will be restarted again until a working server is selected.

+To make sure this work in all cases, you should add ```--pull-filter ignore ping``` to your OPENVPN_OPTS variable.

 As you can see, the container also expects a data volume to be mounted.
 This is where Transmission will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.